richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 **When you’re continuing something because of what you’ve already invested, not because it’s still right.**

-The Debt Ledger faces forward; this faces backward.
 Protocol sketch: State what you’ve invested.
 State what you’d do if starting fresh today.
 If they don’t match, the investment is irrelevant.
 Binary exit. *Status: overlaps with Debt Ledger and Decision Lock.
 May be redundant.*

 ### Decision Fatigue Detector